 There are four primary anxiety disorders that anyone who is or has been bullied can suffer from.

 Research also shows that girls are more affected by PTSD than boys.
 This is primarily due to sexual assault.
 Plus, women are more likely to blame themselves than men.
 Moreover, the stress experienced by bullying does not necessarily cease when the bullying stops.
 As a result, PTSD can show up in a person’s life long after the bullying has ended.

 It can have lifelong effects well into adulthood if it is not treated.

 2) Panic Attacks People with panic attacks have to deal with sudden and unexpected feelings of panic.
 When this happens they experience feelings of terror that strike suddenly without warning.
 Other symptoms might include sweating, chest pain, and rapid or irregular heartbeats.

 Left untreated, panic attacks can lead sufferers to avoid going out or doing things they once enjoyed.
 They worry that they will experience another episode.
 So they stay in, just in case they have another panic attack.

 3) Generalized Anxiety Disorder (GAD) It’s possible to develop generalized anxiety disorder as a child or an adult.
 Generalized anxiety disorder has symptoms that are similar to panic disorder, obsessive-compulsive disorder and other types of anxiety, but they’re all different conditions.

 Living with generalized anxiety disorder can be a long-term challenge.
 In many cases, it occurs along with other anxiety or mood disorders.
 In most cases, generalized anxiety disorder improves with psychotherapy or medications.
 Making lifestyle changes, learning coping skills and using relaxation techniques also can help.
 Generalized anxiety disorder symptoms can vary.

-• Persistent worrying or anxiety about a number of areas that are out of proportion to the impact of the events
+• Persistent worrying about a number of areas that are out of proportion to the impact of the events

 • Overthinking plans and solutions to all possible worst-case outcomes